CCOG for BA 292 Summer 2022

 - Lecture Hours:

 In addition to the listed outcomes, this course will be used as a point of assessment for program outcomes.

 Upon completion of the course students should be able to:

-Demonstrate their understanding of Generally Accepted Accounting Principles through the accurate recording of transactions and preparation of financial statements.
+- Demonstrate an understanding of Generally Accepted Accounting Principles through the accurate recording of transactions and preparation of financial statements.

-Use a computer accounting application software to set up a new client, establish an appropriate chart of accounts, and correctly record common transactions.
+- Use computer accounting application software to set up a new client, establish an appropriate chart of accounts, and correctly record common transactions.

 Course Activities and Design

 - Preparing accurate financial statements in good form.